leandropiassetta/algorithmProExercises/README.md

 47. Find the next Fibonacci number after a given value.
 48. Check if a number is a Narcissistic number.
 49. Check if a word is a tautogram.
-50. Calculate the area of a rectangle.
+50. Check if a Year is a World Cup Year.

 ## Intermediate Level